-Having a cheap website built on a tight budget might feel like a good move, but not always.
+Having a cheap website built on a tight budget might feel like a good investment, but not always.

 So...
 Are cheap websites good value?

-The web designer might be doing it for a hobby, and is therefore likely to be limited in their technical and design skills.
-That could, of course, be perfect for you if you’re on a very tight budget and your business isn’t dependant on your website generating enquiries, leads and sales.
+This could be perfect for you if you’re on a very tight budget and your business isn’t dependant on your website reliably and efficiently generating enquiries, leads and sales.

-That will have to do attitude to getting the job done in the time available.
+That will have to do approach to getting the job done in the limited time available.

 Got a question about web design or any other related queries?

-Are cheap websites good value? are just some of many FAQs about web design, website ownership, SEO and other related topics.
+Are cheap websites good value? is one of many questions frequently asked about web design.

 If you can't find the answers you're looking for, just ask.
 It won't cost you a penny and we might be able to help!